Commercial content | 18+

 Live betting is available on Matchbook, something crucial when acting as a betting exchange.
 Various in-play markets are available especially on football matches though the major let down is the lack of live streaming.

-Although the depth of live betting offered is not quite the same as the big boys such as Bet365 or Ladbrokes, Matchbook’s offering continues to grow and the addition of live streaming would put it right up in the top echelons.
+Although the depth of live betting offered is not quite the same as the big boys such as Ladbrokes, Matchbook’s offering continues to grow and the addition of live streaming would put it right up in the top echelons.

 Live betting is offered on NBA, NFL, NHL and MLB as well as on football and tennis meaning there is already a fair choice of sports to match live bets on.